plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/advanced.md

 Make sure to replace `<KEYCLOAK_REALM_ADDRESS>`, `<MY_CLIENT_SECRET>`, `<OWNER_CLAIM>`, `<OWNER>`, `<MY_DPS_CLIENT_ID>`, and `<MY_DPS_CLIENT_SECRET>` with the appropriate values for your setup.

-To apply the modifications, please follow the instructions provided in the [Deploy the hub with Device Provisioning Service](../deployment.md#deploy-the-hub-with-device-provisioning-service) document.
+To apply the modifications, please follow the instructions provided in the [Deploy the hub with Device Provisioning Service](../deployment.md#deploy-the-hub-with-device-provisioning-service).

 ## Customize client certificates for DPS